michaelschiltz/bit-by-bit/session 01 - bibliographic management.md

 This session also discusses zotero for mobile and a Zotero-fork, i.e. [Multilingual Zotero](http://citationstylist.org/)

-alternatives: [sudents are encouraged to compare alternative software packages with Zotero, discuss pros and cons, ]: Mendeley, ...
+alternatives: [sudents are encouraged to compare alternative software packages with Zotero, discuss pros and cons, ]: Mendeley, ...[^fn]

 #### Related: the pros and cons of clandestine libraries or the 'Guerilla Open Access movement'